atquil/spring-security/README.md

    ```

-6. Let's add few users to the database using `CommandlineRunner`
+6. Let's create a package called `userConfig` and add few users to the database using `CommandlineRunner`
    ```java
    @RequiredArgsConstructor
    @Component